Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Connect-MsolService.md

 ```

 ### -AdGraphAccessToken
-The AD Graph access token to use for connecting to Microsoft Azure Active Directory.
+Specifies the AD Graph access token to use to connect to Azure Active Directory.

 ```yaml
 Type: String